-Proper winterization gets irrigation off to a good start for next year and lessens winter equipment damage
+Proper winterization gets irrigation off to a good start for next year and lessens winter equipment damage.

-Park pivots in safe location
+Park pivots in a safe location

-Most of the currently designed pivots have automatic frost drains that drain the main overhead pipe.
+- Most of the currently designed pivots have automatic frost drains that drain the main overhead pipe.
 Plugged automatic frost drains can lead to major repairs if not caught in a fall inspection.

 Drain travelers and big guns

 - Travelers and stationary big guns often have portions of their system that may hold water.
 Drain and roll-up hoses, unhook and drain end couplers and drain water drive piston and motors that may be damaged by freezing.

 - Most underground pipelines are buried deep enough to prevent freeze damage but often require pumping or draining enough water from them to empty the upper portion of Z-pipe risers and pump manifolds.
 This is typically done by purging the system with air or modifying a fertilizer transfer pump to pump system at its lowest outlet or inlet points.

 - Remember to cap all pipe inlets and outlets to prevent rodents from entering.